zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 samples using different colors for each of the seven classes.
 How does this plot compare to the one that minimizes the MSE?

-Note: Out of the 30 points for part d, 10 will be applied to the SEP measure.
+Note: Out of the 30 points for part c, 10 will be applied to the SEP measure.
 The same applies to part d.